openstack/charm-percona-cluster/README.md

 Store][charms-requires-mysql-shared] (the charms officially supported by the OpenStack Charms project are published by 'openstack-charmers').

+## Series upgrades

+### Deprecation of percona-cluster charm on focal series

-> **Important**: The eoan series is the last series supported by the percona-cluster charm.
+The eoan series is the last series supported by the percona-cluster charm.
 It is replaced by the [mysql-innodb-cluster][mysql-innodb-cluster-charm] and [mysql-router][mysql-router-charm] charms in the focal series.
-See [percona-cluster charm: series upgrade to Focal][cdg-percona-migration-to-mysql8] for migration steps.
+The migration steps are documented in [percona-cluster charm: series upgrade to focal][cdg-upgrade-special-percona].

+> **Caution**: Do not upgrade (to the focal series) the machines hosting percona-cluster units.
+To be clear, if percona-cluster is containerised then it is the LXD container that must not be upgraded.

+### Upgrades to non-focal series

+The procedure to upgrade to a pre-focal series, and thus to a new Percona version, is documented in the [OpenStack Charms Deployment Guide][cdg-upgrade-series-openstack-procedures].

 # Usage